 Joe Fairless: We’re gonna do a lightning round.
 Are you ready for the Best Ever Lightning Round?

-Jeff Wallenius: I’m ready.
+Doug Fullaway: I’m ready.

 Joe Fairless: Alright, let’s do it.
-First, a quick word from our best ever partners.
+First, a quick word from our Best Ever partners.

-Joe Fairless: Best ever book you’ve read?
+Joe Fairless: Best ever book you’ve recently read?

-Joe Fairless: Best ever deal you’ve done that wasn’t your first, wasn’t your last?
+Joe Fairless: Best ever deal you’ve done?

 Joe Fairless: What’s a mistake you’ve made on a transaction?

-Joe Fairless: Best ever way you like to give back?
+Joe Fairless: Best Ever way you like to give back?